 11.00 Pm (15.5 hours to go)

-My headache had returned and multiple adds for KFC and Oreo biscuits playing on TV had me really wanting food.
-So I decided to get some sleep and go to bed.
+My headache had returned and adds for KFC playing on multiple channels had me really wanting food.
+So I decided to get some sleep, hoping to pass the time and my hunger.

 8.00 am (6.5 hours to go)